-On Veterans Day, I went to downtown Media, PA for a parade honoring and saluting those who serve in our military.
+On Veterans Day, I went to downtown Media, Pa., for a parade honoring and saluting those who serve in our military.
 My family has some military history within it, so anything veteran-related is close to our hearts.
 Both of my grandfathers (no longer living) served during WWII; one in Europe and the other who served in Pearl Harbor when the attacks happened.
 Then my dad went on to become a part of the 101st Airborne during the Vietnam War.
-He was not able to get the day off from work on Veterans Day to go to the parade, so it was just my mom and I attending.
+He was not able to get the day off from work on Veterans Day to go to the parade, so it was just my mom and I attending this time.